rombie/contrail-controller/specs/bgp_mvpn.md

 6. Introspect
 7. [De-]Configuration

-MvpnManagerPartition class in the tenant/project specific instance
+MVpnManagerPartition class in the tenant/project specific instance
-<project>.mvpn.0 shall also maintain the map<MvpnState::SG, MvpnDBState *>.
+<project>.mvpn.0 shall also maintain the map<MVpnState::SG, MVpnState *>.
+This
-This map contains the current Mvpn state of a particular <S,G> multicast route.
+map contains the current MVpn state of a particular <S,G> multicast route.
+Among other things, it holds pointers to all MVpn routes of the corresponding <S,G>.

-Among other things, it holds a copy of all the MVpn routes (pointers) of the corresponding <S,G>.
-This MvpnDBState structure is ref-counted and stored as the DB-State in all those routes as well.
+This MVpnState structure is ref-counted and stored as the DB-State in all those routes as well.
 This ensures that routes never get deleted until DB State goes away and vice-versa.
-Only this MvpnManager shall register with ErmVpnTable as well, to receive notifications for any change to GlobalErmVpnRoutes.
+Only this MVpnManager shall register with ErmVpnTable as well, to receive notifications for any change to GlobalErmVpnRoutes.

 ## 4.3 Concurrency Model

 All mvpn and ermvpn routes for a particular group are always handled serially under the same db task.
 This is achieved by using group as the only field to hash and map a route to a particular DB table partition.
-This would simplify the design and let MVpnManager, ErmVpnManager and MvpnTable::Replicate() call into each others (using well defined APIs) in a thread safe manner without the need to acquire a mutex.
+This would simplify the design and let MVpnManager, ErmVpnManager and MVpnTable::Replicate() call directly into each other (using well defined APIs) in a thread safe manner without the need to acquire a mutex.

+Note: Care must be taken to ensure data consistency when ever MVpn neighbor information is accessed.
+This information is constructed off Type-1 and Type-2 routes which do not contain any S,G information.
+Hence they do not necessarily fall into the same partition as other routes which are specific to an <S,G>.

 ## 4.4 General MVPN Routes Flow